Brazilian criminal justice: Colonial period (1500–1822)

-During the colonial period, the system of law consisted of Royal Ordinances: the Alfonsine Ordinances (Ordenações Afonsinas) from 1446, which drew heavily from Roman law, the Phillipine Ordinances (Ordenações Filipinas) from 1603, and the Manueline Ordinances of 1512.
+During the colonial period, the system of law consisted of Royal Ordinances: the Alfonsine Ordinances (Ordenações Afonsinas) from 1446, which drew heavily from Roman law, the Philippine Ordinances (Ordenações Filipinas) from 1603, and the Manueline Ordinances of 1512.
 The Alfonsine Ordinances are unique in being the first norms produced in the way modern codes are.
-The Manueline was a revised version of the Phillipine, and the first printed code anywhere; portions remained in effect after independence in 1822, and it was not fully replaced until Clovis Bevilaqua's Civil Code of 1917.
+The Manueline was a revised version of the Philippine, and the first printed code anywhere; portions remained in effect after independence in 1822, and it was not fully replaced until Clovis Bevilaqua's Civil Code of 1917.

 Old Republic (1889–1930)

 Changes in earlier, classical views of criminology arrived in Brazil in the nineteenth century, especially after 1870, from the ferment and discourse in Europe in positivist criminology, and fin de siècle views of "degeneration" and supposed "scientific" methods of dealing with deviant elements of society and protecting society from them.

 Positivist criminology emerged in Europe in the 1880s in the context of legal and scientific discourse on criminality and deviance which attempted to understand the question, "what makes a man become a criminal?".
 In Brazil, these currents emerged during the First Republic, which was a period of intense political, economic, and social upheaval.
 The Republic was proclaimed in 1889, the economy was being transformed by capitalism, and society was being reshaped in a more individualistic form.
 The legal system, and especially criminal law, struggled to keep pace with the whirlwinds sweeping Brazil during the First Republic.

 The Zeitgeist of the time was the advance of science and cause and effect in understanding phenomena, replacing earlier, more spiritualist views dating to the Middle Ages.
 Evil had to be understood and explained through observation, calculation, and the use of neutral experiment and scientific method.
 This extended to the field of medicine, which also was seen as the arbiter of what is normal or pathological, and especially psychiatry, which became key, as besides being concerned with mental illness asoaddressed the issue of identifying dangerous behavior.

 Fin de siècle Europe was suffused with images of degeneration and decay, and the idea the dangerous classes and criminality would take over society was common.
 This impeded progress, and to stop it, science would analyze it and provide possible cures.
 Degeneration became an umbrella term for numerous categories of people, spanning criminals, prostitutes, the insane, and other forms of deviance, and could be countered by the emerging field of criminology, whose object of study was the deviant and attempted to understand the causes, in order to be able to protect society, and to support progress by reducing or controlling degeneration.
 Cesare Lombroso combined many of these threads and analyzed theories about criminality from a medical perspective, essentially creating a "criminal profile" of someone who is born a criminal.
 This led to a conception of criminal anthropology by doctors who viewed crime as a symptom of the inborn nature of a criminal, who therefore needed to be treated and not punished.
 The field of law was encroached upon by biology.